"So far we have lost all what money can buy and replace. My greatest fear for the morning is that we will wake to news of serious physical injury and

 The Standard said that Usain Bolt was being seen as a “star attraction” for the anniversary games.

-Usain Bolt is already scheduled to take part in the Norwegian meet in the world athletic series, the Samsung Diamond League
+Usain Bolt is already scheduled to take part in the Norwegian meet in the world athletic series, the Samsung Diamond League, on 13 June.

 London’s event is scheduled to take place from 26 July in a schedule of 14 athletic meets across the summer.